spsforks/SCons-scons-wiki/ParseDepends.md

 # ParseDepends
-ParseDepends allows to parse compiler-generated dependency files and let SCons establish the listed dependencies.
+`ParseDepends` allows parsing dependency files, primarily intended for compiler-generated ones, and lets SCons establish the listed dependencies.

-## What's that in aid of?
+## Why would I do that?
 As a rule of thumb, never use it unless you have to.
-SCons has scanners to extract implicit dependencies.
-However, sometimes the built-in scanners choke on pre-processor statements.
-Consider the following example: hello.c:
+SCons has scanners to extract implicit dependencies, and usually that's all you need.
+However, sometimes the built-in scanners cannot work out some dependencies - such as when they can't be established until the preprocessor runs.
+SCons does not run the preprocessor as part of its scanning.
+Consider the following example: `hello.c`:

 ```cpp
 #define FOO_HEADER "foo.h"